capak07/OurProject/README.md

 4. Learned how to add files and then commit them using -a commit
 5. Learned about how a HEAD can become detached if not careful `<br/>`Done by Justin Arthaud-Berthet Sueur (CannotCode1)

-   1. Learned how to revert and reset commits
+6. Learned how to rest and revert commits
-   2. Learned how to change the message of commits `<br/>Done by Atharav Kadam (capak07) `
+7. Learned how to change commit message
+   `<br/> Done by Atharav Kadam (capak07))`

 # Working with Remotes